-A recent report suggests that 59% of project managers already run 2 to 5 projects simultaneously.
-Additionally, research by Wellingtone found that the most significant challenges that project managers face today include managing too many projects and doing poor resource management.
+A recent report suggested that 59% of project managers already run 2 to 5 projects simultaneously.
+Additionally, research by Wellingtone found that the most significant challenges that project managers face today include managing too many projects, and poor resource management.

 Forewarned is forearmed, as they say, so here are some project management challenges and solutions you might want to keep in mind if you have to manage resources across multiple projects.

 When there are several projects and a limited pool of resources working on them, it becomes a juggling act.
 The team gets spread thinner and thinner as existing projects progress and new projects commence.
 Initiatives get launched without the needed resources to maintain them, which often leads to each unit and everyone in it being involved in several initiatives at the same time, trying to keep their heads from spinning.

 Planning your resources and their capacity means that you know whether the people you currently have in the team have enough free time to start and finish the project you initiate.
 More often than not, a lack of insight into your resource availability makes it nearly impossible to do efficient resource allocation and gives room to false expectations as to when the project will get delivered and whether it will get delivered at all.

-Assessing business risks is a common thing, but if you want to know how to manage resources across multiple projects, never forget about the risks associated with resources or lack thereof.
-When doing capacity planning and resource allocation, think about things like people getting sick, taking paid or unpaid leave, choosing to continue building their career at some other place, or any other reason that might make your resource management plans go down.
+Assessing business risks is a common thing, but if you want to know how to manage resources across multiple projects, never forget about the risks associated with resources.
+When doing capacity planning and resource allocation, think about things like people getting sick, taking paid or unpaid leave, choosing to resign from their role, or any other reason that might throw a spanner in your resource management plans.

 In short, resource utilization stands for the amount of time your resources spend doing a certain task.
 If you have no documented utilization data to rely on when planning your resources for the upcoming projects, making accurate estimates of how many hands you will be needing and how to allocate them is problematic, to say the least.

 Having this bird-eye view over all of your projects and available resources is the best way to plan well.
-For example, with all of your project and resource data being consolidated in one place, you can analyze your resource capacity at any given point in time and see who is free, who is full, and who is already fishing for burnout.
+For example, with all of your project and resource data being consolidated in one place, you can analyze your resource capacity at any given point in time and see who is free, who is full, and who is already at risk of burnout.

 Overbooking and double-booking your resources are among the first things to keep away from.
 Yet it is also the very problem that is more likely to take place in multi-project management.
 With a Heatmap and a holistic resource pool view on the table, you will be able to allocate your resources wisely and even juggle them, if need be.